Search

 Torah-based concepts related to reward and punishment

-In a similar vein, there is a fundamental difference between Torah-based faith and other religions in the way they have a concept of a “Hell” (which they often conceive of in terms of pagan ideas).
+Likewise, there is a fundamental difference between Torah-based faith and other religions in the way they have a concept of a “Hell” (which many conceive of in terms of pagan ideas).
 Torah teaches about the realm called Gehinom, where a soul that merits can be cleansed from its unrepentant sins.
-Some popular religions imagine a “Hell” as only a place of eternal damnation, but Torah teaches that Gehinom is established by G-d as a place which enables an essentially good soul to become purified through suffering and thereupon able to enter the spiritual heavens to receive its rewards.
+Some religions imagine a “Hell” as only a place of eternal damnation, but Torah teaches that Gehinom is established by G-d as a place which enables an essentially good soul to become purified through suffering and thereupon able to enter the spiritual heavens to receive its rewards.

 A soul may be sent back to settle its accounts